soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E3_Einführung-CIDOCCRM_en.md

 > **Reference model and domain-specific model**
 >
-> A general reference ontology provides a shared conceptual framework.
+> A general **reference ontology** provides a shared conceptual framework.
 >
-> A domain ontology adapts and specializes this framework for the concepts and requirements of a particular research domain.
+> A **domain ontology** adapts and specializes this framework for the concepts and requirements of a particular research domain.
 >
-> In this tutorial, CIDOC CRM provides the common framework, while the computer games domain requires more specific concepts.
+> **Note**: In this tutorial, CIDOC CRM provides the common framework, while the computer games domain requires more specific concepts.

 ---